Transcatheter Aortic Valve Replacement (TAVR)

 A hollow tube (catheter) is inserted through the access point.
 Your doctor uses advanced imaging techniques to guide the catheter through your blood vessels, to your heart and into your aortic valve.

-Once it’s precisely positioned, a balloon is expanded to press the replacement valve into place in the native aortic valve.
+Once it is precisely positioned, a balloon is expanded to press the replacement valve into place in the native aortic valve.
 Some valves can expand without the use of a balloon.

 When your doctor is certain the valve is securely in place, the catheter is withdrawn from your blood vessel or from the incision in your chest.

-Following your procedure, hospital stay is based on access route when procedure is performed.
+Following your procedure, hospital stay is based on the access route when the procedure is performed.

 The route of the catheter insertion into the access point usually determines your length of stay in the hospital.
-Average length of stay is 2-7 days.
+The average length of stay is two to seven days.

-Your doctor will recommend that you take medications before certain dental procedures to prevent infections, as you’re at higher risk of certain infections with a replacement heart valve.
+Your doctor will recommend that you take medications before certain dental procedures to prevent infections, as you are at higher risk of certain infections with a replacement heart valve.
 Talk to your doctor about his or her recommendations.

 Some studies show that TAVR has similar mortality rates as heart valve surgery in people with aortic stenosis who have an intermediate or high risk of complications from open-heart surgery.